 The final touch is the mouth and the eyebrows and any other features your kids would like to add with the marker.
 It’s totally plausible that reindeer might wear glasses or have a toothy smile.
 Whatever works for you and your kids.

 Now that Rudolph and his team are complete they are ready to play some reindeer games.
 When my daughters were younger they totally would have been playing with these reindeer all December long.
 Now that they’re older I think this team of reindeer will hang out on my sideboard, waiting for my nieces and nephews to come over and play with them.

-Looking for more fun reindeer crafts and games?
+more fun reindeer crafts and games?

 Check out our epic silly reindeer craft round up – lots of Rudolph crafts to be made